Blonde Hair Fact

 • Blondes produce less melanin

-This leaves their skin more susceptible to skin cancer.[1]
+This may leave their skin more susceptible to skin cancer.[1]

 • Final Thought